In-Law Suites & Accessory Dwelling Units

 - Utilities – These can usually be combined or separated.

-In-Law Suites by Carbide Construction
+Accessory Dwelling Units by Carbide Construction

 We have some basic plans for in-law suites that include a kitchen, living area, bedroom and bathroom.
-As always the plan can be customized to meet your needs and to work with the space available.
+As always, the plan can be customized to meet your needs and to work with the space available.
 By going with a modular addition rather than a stick-built addition, you will save time and money on construction.

 We can guide you through the process from start to finish.
 First, we will take a look at your existing home to make sure a modular addition can be added.
 We will also check zoning requirements.
 Many of these we already know since modular construction is our specialty in the northern Virginia area.
 If everything is good to go, we will work with you on the design of your project and see it to full completion.

-Contact Us for In-Law Suites
+Contact Us for ADUs & In-Law Suites